kongmingday/bee-channel-front/README.md

-# Next.js & NextUI Template
+# Bee Channel

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is a video website project based on Next.js

 ## Technologies Used